xebialabs/integration-server-gradle-plugin/documentation/blog/2021-12-13-run-deploy-azure-aks-with-operator.md

 ---
-title: How to run a Deploy Cluster on Aws OpenShift setup with help of operator
+title: How to run a Deploy Cluster on Azure AKS setup with help of operator
 tags: [cluster-operator]
 ---